What Is Coronavirus?

 - Pfizer/BioNTech COVID-19 vaccine: Claiming an efficacy rate near 95 percent.
 Need to store at ultra-low temperature.
 The vaccine triggers the body’s natural production of antibodies and stimulates immune cells to protect against COVID-19 disease and is authorized to in individuals 16 years of age or older

-- Health Canada authorized the use of the vaccine in Canada on December 9, 2020
+- Health Canada with terms and conditions, authorized the use of the vaccine in Canada on December 9, 2020

 - The United Kingdom gave emergency authorization on December 2, 2020

 - Unites States of America: The U.S. Food and Drug Administration (FDA) issued Emergency Use Authorization (EUA) on December 11, 2020